Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Results

-where $u_t$ is the vertical gradient of the zonal wind, $R_d$ is the gas constant for dry air, f is the Coriolis parameter $2 \Omega sin \phi$, $\frac{\partial{\bar T_v}}{\partial{y}}$ is the mean meridional temperature gradient of a layer, and p is the pressure \citep{vallis_atmospheric_2017}.
+\cite{sergeev_bistability_2022} explores the development of both the single jet and the double jet regimes during the model spin-up period.
+As shown in Table \ref{tab:period}, the TRAPPIST-1e simulations have a larger equator-to-pole temperature gradient than the Proxima Centauri b simulations.
+This larger temperature gradient may cause greater baroclinic instability, promoting the formation of baroclinic mid-latitude jets.
+However, the exact reasons why a simulated planet is nudged into one regime or the other may be varied and are difficult to isolate in a model as complex as the UM.
 According to the weak temperature gradient theory applicable to slowly rotating tidally locked planets \citep{pierrehumbert_atmospheric_2019}, the equator-pole temperature gradient should increase with increasing rotation rate, which is consistent with the values in Table \ref{tab:period}.
-We used the mean equator-pole temperature gradient to calculate the mean northern hemisphere thermal wind in the final row of Table \ref{tab:period}.
-As predicted, Control TRAP-1e (3.11 m/s) has a higher thermal wind than Control ProxB and Warm ProxB (1.80 and 1.34 m/s).
-In contrast, Warm TRAP-1e has a weaker thermal wind, even though its meridional temperature gradient is similar to that of Control TRAP-1e (and different from that of both Proxima Centauri b cases).
-We believe this is due to greater pressure variation within the same vertical range for this near-runaway simulation, combined with the effect of the larger Coriolis parameter in the denominator of \ref{eqn:thermalwind}.
-These patterns broadly suggest that more slowly rotating planets with weaker equator-pole temperature gradients are likely to have longer oscillation periods and longer windows of cloudless sky at the terminators.
+The discontinuity between the two Proxima Centauri b and the two TRAPPIST-1e simulations is a reflection of the shift from the single jet to the double jet regime.
+These patterns broadly suggest that more slowly rotating planets with weaker equator-pole temperature gradients and a single equatorial jet are likely to have longer oscillation periods and longer windows of cloudless sky at the terminators.